seatgeek/react-infinite/README.md

 Defaults to `function(){}`.
 A function that is called when the container is scrolled, i.e. when the `onScroll` event of the infinite scrolling container is fired.
 The only argument passed to it is the native DOM [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) of the scrolling container.

 #### **Number** `infiniteLoadBeginBottomOffset`
 When the user reaches this number of pixels from the bottom, the infinite load sequence will be triggered by showing the infinite load spinner delegate and calling the function `onInfiniteLoad`.
-To disable infinite loading, set this to a negative value.
+To disable infinite loading, do not provide this property.

 #### Function `onInfiniteLoad()`
 Defaults to `function(){}`.
 This function is called when the scroll exceeds `infiniteLoadBeginBottomOffset`.
 Before this function is called, **the infinite loading spinner is automatically turned on**.
 You can set up infinite scrolling with this function like this: